 Multi-Generational Travel: A New Spin on the Family Vacation

 Recently, multi-generational travel has been on the rise.
 Why might that be?
-These days, our world is so fast-paced it can be easy to lose track of each other in the hustle and bustle of day-to-day life.
+These days, our world is so fast-paced that it can be easy to lose track of each other in the hustle and bustle of day-to-day life.
 We’re all on the go, glued to technology, and just trying to keep up.
 Sound familiar?
 If it does, taking a big family trip might be the perfect way to reconnect.

 Multi-generation travel means traveling with three (or more!) generations.
 This is a large difference in the trend of classic family vacations, which typically consisted of the nuclear family.
-Multi-generational travel often means traveling with family including parents, kids, and grandparents.
+Multi-generational travel often means traveling with family, including parents, kids, and grandparents.

-blue outline of arrow pointing right How Do You Plan a Multi-Generational Trip?
+How Do You Plan a Multi-Generational Trip?

 Don’t fear the big family vacation!
 There are plenty of ways to make it easier to plan and even enjoyable to look forward to.
 Here are some of our top tips to plan the best multi-generational trip.

-blue circle with white number 1 in middle Start Planning Far in Advance
+Start Planning Far in Advance

 When a big family with diverse interests and schedules plans a trip, the best thing to do is start planning early.
 Yonder suggests that you start planning your extended family getaway at least 6 months ahead.
 Aiming for a year in advance gives you even more time to plan a truly unforgettable trip and minimizes conflict.